official tidalwave ada guide

 - Other forms of Effective Communication

 Requests for these services must be emailed to us at least 30 days prior to the event to allow for sufficient preparation.
-The deadline for this event is March 9th, 2022.
-To submit a request, please email us at ADA@TidalWaveFest.com with the subject line ‘TidalWave Request’.
+The deadline for this event is July 12th, 2023.
+To submit a request, please fill out the Effective Communication Request Form.

-- First Aid: We have several First Aid locations throughout the venue, noted on the event map.
+- First Aid: We have several First Aid locations throughout the venue, noted on the event maps and mobile app, if available.
 Professional medical staff can help you with your medical needs at these locations.

 - Special Dietary Needs: The event will have food vendors that provide gluten-free dietary options.
-For those with special dietary needs beyond what will be offered at the event, please contact ADA@TidalWaveFest.com or further assistance.
+For those with special dietary needs beyond what will be offered at the event, please contact us at ADA@TidalWaveFest.com for further assistance.